Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and ulcerative colitis.

-You should not receive this medicine if you have had an allergic reaction to golimumab.
+This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to golimumab.

 How to Use This Medicine

 - Your doctor will prescribe your dose and schedule.
-This medicine is given through a needle placed in a vein.Simponi® Aria? must be injected slowly, so the IV will need to stay in place for 30 minutes.
+This medicine is given through a needle placed in a vein or as a shot under your skin.Simponi® Aria? must be injected slowly, so the IV will need to stay in place for 30 minutes.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.